 East Main Street

-East Main Street Bike Lanes from Elizabeth Street to Alston Avenue
+East Main Street Re-striping for Bike Lanes and Parking from Elizabeth Street to Alston Avenue

 Location: E Main St, Elizabeth St to Alston Ave